Patient Education

 Lower back pain is one of the most common reasons people visit a chiropractor.
 Learn what's behind your pain and how Vitruvian Chiropractic can help you recover and stay pain-free.

 Lower back pain affects nearly 80% of people at some point in their lives, and it's the leading cause of disability worldwide.
-Whether your pain came on suddenly after lifting something heavy, or crept up gradually from years of desk work, the good news is that chiropractic care is one of the most effective, non-invasive treatments available.
+Whether your pain came on suddenly after lifting something heavy, or crept up gradually from years of desk work, chiropractic care is among the non-invasive treatment options that may help manage lower back pain.

 At Vitruvian Chiropractic & Rehabilitation in San Jose, Dr. Brian Wang works to identify the root cause of your lower back pain — not just treat the symptom — so you can get back to living your life.